 - Describe OSI model, when your job would be changing UI of a WinForms application working with locally stored images

-- Describe five design patterns, but your job would be a maintenance of an old VB.NET application created with a database-first approach (so classes would be a 10k lines giants only used as data mappers for the “view” part)
+- Describe five design patterns, but your job would be a strict-budget-limited maintenance (bugfixing) of an old VB.NET application created with a database-first approach (so classes would be a 10k lines giants only used as data mappers for the “view” part)

 Once in a lifetime, company specific